vdirita1/pyMeSHSim/README.rst

 cite：Luo, Z., Shi, M., Yang, Z. et al. pyMeSHSim: an integrative python package for biomedical named entity recognition, normalization, and comparison of MeSH terms.
 BMC Bioinformatics 21, 252 (2020). https://doi.org/10.1186/s12859-020-03583-6

+Some dependence of pyMeSHSim had restrict version limitation.
+The most convenient way to install pyMeSHSim is that use conda create a python 3.6.5 enviroment, and then isntall pyMeSHSim in this enviroment.

 pyMeSHSim at glance
 ===================